Flowdown Requirements: What They Are and Why They Matter

 Configuration & Change Control

-Restrictions on product changes without customer approval.
+Restrictions on product changes without formal customer approval.

 Traceability